reframejs/reframe/docs/usage-manual.template.md

 !MENU
 !MENU_ORDER 20

-This usage manual acts as reference for the Reframe default setup.
+This usage manual acts as reference for using Reframe's default setup.
 It should cover most common use cases.
 (Create a GitHub issue if a common use case is missing.)

 As your app grows you will likely hit an edge case not covered by the default setup.
 In that situation we refer to the Customization Manual.
-Among others, you that allows you to rewrite parts of Reframe, including a custom webpack configuration, a custom server, a view library other than React , etc.
-And with some willingness of diving into Reframe and re-writing parts, all edge case should be achievable.
+With some willingness of diving into Reframe and re-writing parts, all edge cases should be achievable.
 (Feel free to create a GitHub issue to get support.)

-But Reframe can be also used in
-The complementary Customization Manual acts as reference for , rewrite parts of Reframe and in general For getting started explains how to create *page objects* for HTML-static, HTML-dynamic, DOM-static, and DOM-dynamic pages.

 # Usage Manual

-Reframe revolves around *page objects* wich are JavaScript objects that define pages.

 #### Contents